Abhishek-More/intro-to-web-dev-old/README.md

 ## Goal

-Provide beginners and those with limited website development experience the tools and knowledge to build a full-stack website (both a frontend and backend).
+Provide web development beginners with the tools and knowledge to build a full-stack website (both a frontend and backend).

 ## Covered Material
 ##### Basic Front-end: HTML / CSS / JS